Lucas Pérez: Arsenal

-On 27 August 2016, Arsène Wenger said that Pérez had completed a medical examination in order to join Arsenal after the paperwork was done.
-Three days later, the transfer was confirmed by the club for a reported fee of £17.1 million.
+On 27 August 2016, Arsène Wenger said that Pérez had completed a medical examination in order to join Arsenal after the paperwork was done; three days later, the transfer was confirmed by the club for a reported fee of £17.1 million.
 He made his competitive debut in the 2–1 Premier League home win over Southampton on 10 September, which coincided with both his birthday and that of teammate Laurent Koscielny, whom he assisted for his team's equaliser.

 On 20 September 2016, during an EFL Cup away match against Nottingham Forest, Pérez scored his first goals for the Gunners, grabbing a brace in an eventual 4–0 victory in the third round.
-On 6 December, he contributed three goals in 39 minutes to a 4–1 away defeat of FC Basel in the UEFA Champions League's group stage, helping Arsenal win the group.
+On 6 December, he contributed three goals in 39 minutes to a 4–1 away defeat of Basel in the UEFA Champions League's group stage, helping them win the group.

-On 3 January 2017, Pérez netted for the first time in the domestic league, helping his team come back from 3–0 down to draw 3–3 at AFC Bournemouth.
+Pérez netted for the first time in the domestic league on 3 January 2017, helping his team come back from 3–0 down to draw 3–3 at Bournemouth.
 Towards the end of the month, he provided an assist to Danny Welbeck's first-ever brace for Arsenal, in a 5–0 away win against Southampton in the FA Cup.

-On 31 August 2017, Pérez rejoined Deportivo on a season-long loan deal.
+On 31 August 2017, Pérez rejoined Deportivo on a season-long loan.